 With the pace of smartphone evolution moving so fast, there's always something waiting in the wings.
-No sooner have you spied the latest handset, then there's anticipation of something else, the next big thing.
+No sooner have you spied the latest handset, then there's anticipation of the next big thing.

-Here we're looking at those phones that haven't yet launched, the upcoming phones for 2018.
+Here we look at those phones that haven't yet launched, the upcoming phones for 2018.

 We'll be updating this list on a regular basis, with those device rumours we think are credible and exciting, and devices just announced but yet to hit the shelves.

-We've rounded up the best smartphones for 2018 - those we consider to be the best across all platforms - and we've regularly updated that list as the smartphone world has evolved.
+As for already-launched handsets, we've rounded up the best smartphones for 2018 elsewhere - those we consider to be the best across all platforms.

 Before we dive into the detail, here are some of the anticipated upcoming handsets for 2018: